 We are now selling Kākahu, stunning traditional cloaks that look great on graduation day, and make a fantastic family heirloom.
 A significant amount of work goes into hand-making each individual Kākahu and they also come with an export certificate should you wish to take them overseas.

-We are pleased to offer them to you at $700.00 incl.
+at $700.00 incl.
 GST.
 Click here to order online.

 In keeping with the special kaupapa of The KEECT, proceeds from the sale of kākahu will go towards a special Tressa Thomas Retraining Award to assist a woman with Māori heritage, aged 25 and above, to undertake study in order to return to a profession or to take up work (paid or unpaid) in the community.